mac-theobio/McMasterPandemic/notes/indexing/tmb_data_struct.md

  2. Passing the formula as string.
 We can then evaluate the passed math expression using a math expression pasrer such as [Boost.Spirit](https://www.boost.org/doc/libs/1_76_0/libs/spirit/doc/html/index.html) or [exprtk](http://partow.net/programming/exprtk/index.html) or [TinyExpr](https://github.com/codeplea/tinyexpr)
 ## Summary
 This document proposes a data structure and the associated rate matrix calculation method.
-The data strcture is filled on the R side, and transferred to and used in the C++ side.
-In the proposal, we actually implement a simple parser for a class of restricted math expressions.
+The data strcture is filled on the R side, and transferred to and used on the C++ side.
+In the rate matrix calculation, we actually implement a simple parser for a class of restricted math expressions.

+In this proposal, we do not distinguish `make_ratemat` and `update_ratemat`, which may be considered in the future.
+In other words, we don't take into account `sim_updt` and `opt_updt` in the current proposal.